 IRIS is a statewide, voluntary immunization registry for people of all ages to record immunization information.
-All children born in Idaho are entered into IRIS at birth; however, anyone can notify the IIP to have his or her or his/her child's information removed/blocked from the registry.
-All vaccine doses ordered and administered through the IIP must be entered into IRIS before accountability is submitted.
+All children born in Idaho are entered into IRIS at birth; however, anyone can notify the IIP to have his or her child's immunization information removed/blocked from the registry.
+All vaccine doses ordered and administered through the IIP must be entered into IRIS.